 SCR-LIP-000142 · Claim · machine-readable JSON →

-Lipedema is a chronic disorder presenting almost exclusively in women, typically beginning during periods of hormonal change such as puberty, childbirth, or menopause, with an autosomal dominant inheritance pattern showing female preference and reported prevalence in lymphology clinics of 6.5–18.8%.
+Lipedema is a chronic disorder presenting almost exclusively in women, typically beginning during periods of hormonal change such as puberty, childbirth, or menopause, with familial aggregation suggesting an autosomal dominant inheritance pattern and an estimated prevalence of 11–15% of adult women.

 Auto-compiled by the Layer 1 surveillance loop; not yet human-reviewed. anthropic/claude-opus-4.8 · 2026-05-31